AMIT-KUMAR-2003/mytoken/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License

----

-This README provides a structured overview of the `MyToken` contract, detailing its purpose, setup, execution, and additional resources for help.